-Kit Harington Hasn't Cut His Jon Snow Hair For This Big Reason
+Kit Harington Reveals The Big Reason He Hasn't Cut His Jon Snow Hair Yet

 Harington Hair Watch 2018 continues!
 When fans of Jon Snow last checked in, actor Kit Harington (who has spent nearly a decade in the role) had declared he could not wait to finish filming Season 8 of Game of Thrones.
 Finally, after years of a specifically mandated haircut, he could wear his locks however he liked.
 And yet, Game of Thrones Season 8 wrapped filming almost two months ago, at the beginning of July.
 But Kit Harington hasn't cut his Jon Snow hair.
 What gives?

 Some fans theorized since Harington didn't have a new role lined up yet, he didn't know how his hair would be mandated next.
 It is, after all, easier to cut one's hair for a role than grow it back out in a hurry.
 Since Harington's hair is long right now, it's just easier to keep it this way.

 Another reason could be the recognition factor.
 One of the things about being an actor looking to get a role is casting agents have this idea of what you look like based on your on-screen work.
 When an agent books an actor because a director and casting agent asked for them, and the actor doesn't show up looking as they envisioned, it could be the kiss of death for landing the part.
 (This is one of the reasons Emilia Clarke dyed her hair this past year.)

 But according to Harington, there's actually a much simpler reason his hair is still the length it is.
 Speaking to Entertainment Weekly, he said when it comes to shows like Game of Thrones, "wrapping filming" doesn't necessarily mean its over.
 Like Marvel movies and Star Wars, there are reshoots to consider.

 We just finished filming.
 You can’t tell because I look exactly the same.
 They own me; they’ve just kept me like this.